The most interesting person around today on the subject of the relationship between democracy and capitalism.

 Biographical note

-Wolfgang Streeck is Director Emeritus at the Max Planck Institute for the Study of Societies in Cologne.
-He is a member of the Berlin Brandenburg Academy of Sciences and a Corresponding Fellow of the British Academy.
-His books include Buying Time, How Will Capitalism End? and Critical Encounters.
+Wolfgang Streeck is a Senior Research Associate and Emeritus Director at the Max Planck Institute for the Study of Societies in Cologne.
+He is a Member of the Berlin Brandenburg Academy of Sciences, a Corresponding Fellow of the British Academy and an Honorary Member of the Society for the Advancement of Socio-Economics (SASE).